threeport/threeport/README.md

 Threeport is a software delivery platform.

-Threeport delivers applications into their runtime environments.
+Threeport delivers applications into remote runtime environments.
 Once an application has been built, Threeport is used to deploy and manage it over time.

 Threeport consists of two primary components: